 Conservation Act Amendments of 1990, P.L.
 101-383) after the Exxon Valdez oil spill, which interrupted the shipment of Alaskan oil, triggering spot shortages and price increases.
 The intention was to provide for an SPR drawdown under a less rigorous finding than that mandated by EPCA.
-This section, 42 U.S.C. § 6241(h), would allow the President to use the SPR for a short period without having to declare the existence of a "severe energy supply interruption" or the need to meet obligations of the United States under the international energy program.
+This section, 42 U.S.C. § 6241(h), allows the President to use the SPR for a short period without having to declare the existence of a "severe energy supply interruption" or the need to meet obligations of the United States under the international energy program.

 Under this provision, a drawdown may be initiated in the event of a circumstance that "constitutes, or is likely to become, a domestic or international energy supply shortage of significant scope or duration" and where "action taken ... would assist directly and significantly in preventing or reducing the adverse impact of such shortage."
 This authority allows for a limited use of the SPR.
 No more than 30 million barrels may be sold over a maximum period of 60 days, and this limited authority may not be exercised at all if the level of the SPR is below 500 million barrels.
-Though this authority has never been formally used, it may have been the model for a swap ordered by President Clinton on September 22, 2000 (see p.
-9).
+This was the authority behind the Bush Administration's offer of 30 million barrels of SPR oil on September 2, 2005, which was part of the coordinated drawdown called for by the International Energy Agency.
+The same authority may have been the model for a swap ordered by President Clinton on September 22, 2000 (see p.
+13).
 As noted above, agreement on extension of the EPCA authorities was not reached until the final days of the 106th Congress (P.L.
 106-469).
-During the roughly 7 months that no formal authorities were in place, the Administration's position was that the existence of an annual appropriation for the SPR conveys Congress' intention to maintain the SPR irrespective of whether or not the statutes have lapsed.
+During the roughly seven months that no formal authorities were in place, the Administration's position was that the existence of an annual appropriation for the SPR conveys Congress's intention to maintain the SPR irrespective of whether the statutes have lapsed.
 The existence of legislative proposals in both the House and Senate to fund the SPR in FY2001 and to reauthorize the program were also interpreted by DOE counsel as further evidence of Congress' intention toward the SPR.
+As noted previously, the Energy Policy Act of 2005 (P.L.
+109-58) made the SPR authorities permanent.